 Shawn is an Elemental Group Consultant and Strategist with 29 years of experience as a senior pastor in the Presbyterian Church USA.
 He has a B.A. in Political Science from Western Kentucky University, and a Master’s of Divinity from Columbia Theological Seminary.
 He has presented at the National PCUSA Evangelism and Church Growth Conference and serves on the Presbytery of Cincinnati Council as well as lead pastor for Crestview Presbyterian Church in Cincinnati, Ohio.
 Shawn regularly consults with other congregations and pastors to help define their mission and develop leadership gifts and strategies for fulfilling that mission.
 In addition to enjoying his time working with churches, Shawn loves sports, cooking on the grill, and spending time with his wife Amy Jo and son Davis.
 Contact: firstname.lastname@example.org

 Dr. Judi Odor is the Director of Operations at the Elemental Group.
 Judi has been heavily involved in thriving churches in Las Vegas, Cincinnati, Lexington, and Cleves and has a passion for church health and Great Commission work.
 The daughter of missionaries in South America, Judi completed a PhD in Biblical Studies from Asbury Seminary.
 She has extensive experience in scientific, academic, and curriculum publishing and works with Elemental Churches to design and manage the systems that keep everything running.
-Judi and her husband Micah (a pastor in greater Cincinnati) have three children and a codependent husky.
+Judi and her husband Micah (Dean of The Russell School of Ministry) have three children and a codependent husky.
 Contact: email@example.com

 Wes is an Elemental Coach and Strategist with over 25 years' combined experience in the non-profit, academic, and business sectors.
 His roles included pastor, professor, business consultant, and church planter trainer.
 He holds two Master’s degrees and excels in system and workflow development, staff culture, and organizational alignment.
 His passion is the development and practice of integrated disciplemaking pathways within the local church.
 Wes spends as much time outside as possible and enjoys a good fire surrounded by great conversation.
 He married Sharmon in 1991 and they have four children; three of whom attend the University of Louisville and the fourth recently graduated high school and is preparing to enter the U. S. Navy.
 They live in Crestwood, Kentucky with their two dogs, Cleo and Millie.
 Contact: firstname.lastname@example.org